+MINISTERIAL CERTIFICATE

+of

-MINISTERIAL CERTIFICATE of DISMISSAL AND TESTIMONIAL
+DISMISSAL AND TESTIMONIAL

-• i Kelolilleu Chulch

-these presents that t

-Rev , in this church fro

-20 to 20

-Rev, in this church

-Word of God, as interpreted by our Forms of Unity and Church Order.
+The Consistory of the Protestant Reformed Church of declares by these presents that the Rev. , in this church from 20 to 20 , has ministered in the office of minister of the Divine Word faithfully and diligently, adhering in doctrine and life to the Word of God, as interpreted by our Forms of Unity and the Church Order.

-And considering that sufficient reasons have been a duced for the consistory to acquiesce in his acceptance the call of the church of we unhesitatingly recommend him to the Classis
+And considering that sufficient reasons have been adduced for the consistory to acquiesce in his acceptance of the call of the church of we unhesitatingly recommend him to the Classis , and to the church of , with the prayer that the great King of the church, who says to this one of His servants "go" and he goeth, and to that one "come" and he cometh, may make him there also a rich blessing.

-we unhesitatingly reco ommend him to the Classis

-and to the church of , with the pray

-that the great King of His servants "go" and he cometh, may make Resolved to give l our meeting of The consistory of he goeth, and t him there also him this testim the above-nam to that one "come" a a rich blessing. conial of dismission, 20 ned church,, Preside

-, Cle

-Classis , in wl hich the congregati
+Resolved to give him this testimonial of dismission at our meeting of , 20.

-of belon gs, approves the abo
+The consistory of the above-named church,

+Presiden t , Cler k

+(The following section is to be used when a minister is called from a church in one classis to a church in the other.
+After completion, this certificate should be sent to the Classical Committee of the other classis.)
-credential and transfers s our beloved br other in the ministry

-the Classis , in wł hose midst our broth

-expects to serve the cl hurch of

-pastor and minister.
+The Classical Committee of Classis , to which the church of belongs, approves the above credential and transfers our beloved brother in the ministry to Classis , in whose midst our brother expects to serve the church of as pastor and minister.

+On behalf of said classis,

+Done this day of , 20.

-On behalf of said classis, Done this day of, having examined the mmittee of Classis, e above credentials, approves them izes the counselor of the church of to proceed to the installation.
-The a bove-named classical committee, (Cf. Acts of Synod, 1945, Arts.
-40, 51; Acts of Synod, 1946,
+The classical committee of Classis , having examined the above credentials, approves them and herewith authorizes the counselor of the church of to proceed to the installation.

+The above-named classical committee,

+(Cf. Acts of Synod, 1945, Arts.
+40, 51; Acts of Synod, 1946, Arts.
+17, 19.)